GURUFOCUS.COM » STOCK LIST » Basic Materials » Metals & Mining » Summit Minerals Ltd (ASX:SUM) » Definitions » LT-Debt-to-Total-Asset

 Address

-Summit Minerals Ltd engages in acquiring, exploring, and developing battery mineral projects in Australia.
-It holds interest in the following projects: Stallion REE Uranium Project (WA), the Windfall Antimony Project (NSW), the Phillips River Lithium Project (WA), and the Northern REE Lithium Projects (WA), and the Bridgetown Lithium Projects (WA).
+Summit Minerals Ltd engages in acquiring, exploring, and developing battery mineral projects in Australia, Canada, and Brazil.
+Its projects include the niobium, tantalum, REE, and lithium projects in Brazil; the Stallion Uranium Project and the Phillips River Lithium projects in Western Australia; and the Castor Lithium Project in the James Bay District, Quebec, Canada.